akiko-pusu/redmine_theme_kodomo_midori/README.md

 You can also customize this theme under dockerenvironment.
 Please edit stylesheets/application.cs, stylesheets/responsive.css and javascripts/theme.js.

+## Contributions

+I tried to make it for elementary and junior high school students, but it doesn't cover all the functions of Redmine, and there are still a lot of things that are not styled to look good.

+Also, I personally think that if children and students use it in multiples, it would be more useful to function as a content management system, such as forums, wikis and news, than ticket tracking.

+If you think it's practical or you want to make it more durable, I'd love it if you could raise an issue or pull request for improvements.

+If the theme alone doesn't cover enough, I'm looking at simple JavaScript tweaks and development in conjunction with plugins, so please give me your opinion.

+---

 ## for Japanese Users

 ### このテーマについて